rudymatela/conjure/README.md

 	import Conjure

 Then, declare a partial definition of a function to be synthesized.
+For example,
-Here's a partial implementation of a function that squares a number:
+here is a partial implementation of a function that squares a number:

 	square :: Int -> Int
 	square 0  =  0